tstohn/ESGI/README.md

   make ESGI
 ```

-The individual tools can also be build and tested separately:
+The individual tools can also be build separately:
 ```bash
   make demultiplex
   make count